Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Sign-Up Bonus – Winner: Underdog

-Underdog give you a $100 bonus and PrizePicks give you a $50 bonus when you play your first $5 lineup, but Underdog also includes a “Gimme Pick,” which is a special entry with a significantly lowered stat projection for one athlete.
+Both Underdog and PrizePicks give you $50 in bonus entries after you play your first $5 lineup, but Underdog also includes a “Gimme Pick,” which is a promo pick that requires a specific player to only score one point or have one yard.

-To claim either bonus, just type in code ODDS100 when registering.
+To claim either bonus, just type in code ODDS100 when registering, and it'll be applied to your account.

 Both platforms have a user-friendly 1x playthrough requirement.
-This means that you can pull out whatever you win from those entries or keep playing.
+This means that you can withdraw whatever you win from those bonus entries or keep playing.

 One key difference: PrizePicks gives you 90 days to use the bonus, while Underdog gives you 14.
 So if you're going with Underdog, just make sure to use it within two weeks.